PharesAbanmy/NLP-Specialization-Summary/3. Natural Language Processing with Sequence Models/Readme.md

 # Course 3: Natural Language Processing with Sequence Models
-This is the last course of the Natural Language Processing specialization at [Coursera](https://www.coursera.org/programs/educational-flag-learning-program-0tkxi?currentTab=MY_COURSES&productId=_U5cASTxEemuhAoKFebZeA&productType=s12n&showMiniModal=true) which is moderated by [DeepLearning.ai](http://deeplearning.ai/).
+This is the third course of the Natural Language Processing specialization at [Coursera](https://www.coursera.org/programs/educational-flag-learning-program-0tkxi?currentTab=MY_COURSES&productId=_U5cASTxEemuhAoKFebZeA&productType=s12n&showMiniModal=true) which is moderated by [DeepLearning.ai](http://deeplearning.ai/).

 ## Table of contents
 * [Course 3: Natural Language Processing with Sequence Models](#course-3-natural-language-processing-with-sequence-models)